 These start with a nice, dry rub marinade, using paprika, black pepper, a little bit of brown sugar, salt, celery seed, my fabulous and favorite Slap Ya Mama Cajun seasoning, garlic powder, dry mustard and just a tad of cumin.
 Set aside a little bit of the rub mix to use at the end if you like - it adds another layer of flavor and is another trademark Memphis technique apparently.

 The ribs are massaged all over with the rub, covered and left to marinate in the fridge overnight or about 8 hours if possible.
 Second, they are smoked rather than grilled, or as The Barbecue!
 Bible refers to them, "smoke cooked."
-I used some mesquite chips in a smoker box, because that is what I happened to have on hand - the Barbecue Bible author Steven Raichlen has some nice wood blends, and I have the pork blend of hickory, apple and maple already ordered for the next pork round!
+I used some mesquite chips in a smoker box, because that is what I happened to have on hand - there are lots of nice wood blends available these days so check them out!

 An hour into cooking, the ribs are treated with a simple vinegar and mustard mop sauce.
 Memphis style ribs are served sans sauce, so the mop sauce is used only for basting during cooking.
 I had never tried a mustard based mop before, at least not to my recollection!
 Surprisingly there wasn't any strong mustardy taste to the finished rib.